Planning A Japan Road Trip & Driving in Japan

 Rental Car Classes For Your Japan Road Trip

-Light cars (or Kei cars) are typically the smallest (typically 4 people) and typically most economical vehicles that you can rent.
-During our 7-day driving trip in Hokkaido, we rented a Kei car.
+Light cars (or Kei cars) are typically the smallest (typically 4 people) and typically the most economical vehicles that you can rent.
+During our 10-day driving trip in Hokkaido, we rented a Kei car.
 They are typically shaped like a box and have minimal to no extra storage for luggage.
-The small size dimensions and underpowered engine (under 660cc) are due to government regulations for economic vehicles.
+The underpowered engine also makes it difficult for driving up in mountainous areas but you shouldn’t have an issue on regular roads.

-To compare how underwhelming the power is, a good number of ATVs in the United States have similar (or larger) engines, and they don’t have four doors and two rows of seats!
 The small engine makes it difficult to get up to speed when getting on expressways and you can practically forget about passing anyone on two-lane roads.
-If you are traveling as a couple, a Kei car could meet your needs if only driving for short distances, but would not recommend for 3 or more people, unless going on a day trip with no luggage.
+If you are traveling as a couple, a Kei car could meet your needs if only driving for short distances, but would not recommend it for 3 or more people, unless going on a day trip with no luggage.

 We had to fold down the back row of seats to fit our two hiking backpacks, two-day bags, and a medium suitcase.
 The car has pretty good gas mileage, but the vehicle is so small that the gas tank required frequent visits to the service station.
 The staff at the checkout counter informed us that since it was an economy car it was ineligible to have an ETC card or expressway pass (more information about ETCs and passes below) but would have cheaper tolls than other vehicles.